All you need to know about Traceables!!

 Yes!
-If you do not have graphite transfer paper, you can apply your own graphite to the back of the traceable simply by rubbing your pencil (aka scribbling) on the back of the design.
+If you do not have graphite transfer paper, you can apply your own graphite to the back of the traceable simply by rubbing your pencil (aka coloring) on the back of the design.

 Then place it on the canvas and trace on the front side.
 This also works with chalk, white charcoal, color pencil or pretty much any medium.
 You can also use a light table if you’re using a stretched canvas or canvas paper.